njgeorge000158/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/README.TECHNICAL.md

 climate_api.py

-PyLogConstants.py

-PyLogFunctions.py

-PyLogSubRoutines.py

-PySubroutines.py
+logx_constants.py

+logx.py

+mathx.py

+matplotlibx.py

+pandasx_constants.py

+pandasx.py

+timex.py

-If the folders, Resources, Logs, and Images are not present, the IPython notebook will create them.
-The Resources folder holds CSV input files and an SQLite file for the IPython Notebook and Flask API; the Logs folder contains debug and log files from testing the IPython Notebook; and the Images folder has the PNG image files of the IPython Notebook's tables and plots.
+If the folders, logs and images, are not present, the IPython notebook will create them.
+The folder, resources, holds the sqlite database file for the IPython Notebook and Flask API; the folder, logs, contains log files from testing the IPython Notebook; and the folder, images, has the PNG image files of the IPython Notebook's tables and plots.

-To place the IPython notebook in Log Mode, Debug Mode, or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In Debug Mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in Log Mode for log information sent to a log file.
-If the program is in Log Mode but NOT Debug Mode, it displays no debug information, but writes that information to the log file.
-If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files in the Images Folder.
+To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
+If the program is in Log Mode, it writes information to the log file in the folder, logs.
+If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files in the folder, images.

 ----